Jameron/docker/readme.md

 3) Create a local virtual box.
 Open terminal, run `docker-machine create --driver virtualbox default`

-If you are running MySQL you will need to allocate extra memory
+If you are running MySQL you may need to allocate extra memory

     docker-machine create --driver virtualbox --virtualbox-memory 4096 default